EFForg/https-everywhere/README.md

 This extension will be sunset by January 2023.

 # Getting Started With HTTPS Everywhere

 HTTPS Everywhere is a Firefox, Chrome, and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
 Encrypt the web: [Install HTTPS Everywhere today](https://www.eff.org/https-everywhere).

-## For Developers

-Please refer to our [contributing](CONTRIBUTING.md) document to contribute to the project.

-This project is governed by [EFF's Public Projects Code of Conduct](https://www.eff.org/pages/eppcode).

 ## For Users